 Exodus 20:3 “Thou shalt have no other gods before me.”

 Isaiah is trying to express over and over that there is but One God.
-God can manifest Himself in the burning bush, or in a smoke, or fire, but it is One Spirit.
+God can manifest Himself in a burning bush, or in smoke, or fire, but it is One Spirit.
 God is a Spirit.

 John 4:24 “God [is] a Spirit: and they that worship him must worship [him] in spirit and in truth.”

 Verses 9-20: This exposé of idolatry is the most taunting in all of the bible.
 The prophet Isaiah, serving as the spokesman of Yahweh, revealed the utter foolishness of polytheistic pagan idolatry.
 The “graven image” (carved idol) is called “vanity” (nothing).
 “Delectable things” refers to the adornment of idols with gold, silver, and precious stones.

 The prophet announces that the idols themselves are “their own witnesses.”
 They “see not, nor know.”
 Therefore, these inanimate objects are “profitable for nothing.”
 Isaiah then berates the “workmen” (artisans), for designing and constructing their idols in the “figure of a man”.

 He exposes the basic fallacy of idolatry, a god made in the image of man.
 Thus, the prophet’s criticism of one who would worship an idol carved from the same tree that he would use for firewood is that “he feedeth on ashes.”